YSanchezAraujo/PRE_VIS_DA_CURR_BIO/pipeline/README.md

 `conda create --prefix /path/to/install -c conda-forge cmdstanpy`

-# Alternative to STAN
-If you can't install STAN for whatever reason but were successful in installing Julia, there is an equivalent model that can be run solely with Julia using the Turing package.
-Please note: **I recommend you try to get STAN up and running, the Turing model may not be as optimized, and thus will take much longer to run**

 # Reproducing results
 After you have set up your compute enviornment and downloaded the data, you should:
 1. run `run_encoding_model.jl`